 What to pack for a week on Aruba

 I was invited to visit Aruba by Aruba Tourism so that I could explore the discover the island and share my experiences with you.
 As always, I only write what I want to write.
-The links to Booking.com and TripAdvisor are affiliate links.
+Some of the links in this post are affiliate links.
 If you book a stay through them, I earn a small commission at no extra cost to you.
 Thanks for supporting the site!